-The conflict of interest policy is intended to protect Santa Fe Community College’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a Governing Board member of Santa Fe Community College or might result in a possible excess benefit transaction.
-This policy does not replace or supplant any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.
+This policy is intended to protect SFCC’s interest when it is presented with the option of entering into a transaction or arrangement that might benefit the private interest of a Board member or that could result in an excess benefit transaction.
+This policy does not replace or supplant any state or federal law governing conflict of interest applicable to local governing bodies or nonprofit and charitable organizations.

-A. No member of the Governing Board shall knowingly:
+- No member of the Board shall knowingly:

 - Use College assets or equipment for any unlawful or improper purpose or to promote a personal business interest;

 - Approve or make any payment of College funds with the intention that any part of said funds be used for any purpose other than that described in the supporting documents;

 - Participate in the negotiation or the making of any contract between the College and any business entity in which the Board member has a financial interest, either directly or indirectly;

 - Represent a private interest in any action or proceeding before the Board;

 - Request or receive any money, thing of value or promise thereof that is conditioned upon or given in exchange for performance or promised performance of an official act, with the exception of the taxable meeting per diem provided for elected Board members, and reimbursement for travel on behalf of the College;

 - Render any commercial service to the College on a commission basis;

 - Serve on any College evaluation committee for proposals or bids without disclosing any potential conflict of interest prior to the start of committee business.